 The yearning to see lives represented whole led Curtis to travel and study the complex overlap of Blackness, identity, gender, diaspora and belonging.
 After earning a doctorate in anthropology, Curtis, a Fulbright scholar, joined the curatorial staff of the Smithsonian Institution.
 She currently serves as the first curator for Latinx Studies at the National Museum of African American History and Culture.
-In this role, she researches, collects, exhibits and promotes Latinx- and Black-centered narratives, which serve to more accurately represent the history and culture of the Americas and the diaspora.
-She's the author of the paper "Afro-Latinidad in the Smithsonian’s African American Museum Spaces."
-She's is passionate about Afro-Latinidad, her sisterhood, social justice, radical love, the Duke Blue Devils and hoop earrings.
+In this role, she researches, collects, exhibits and promotes Latinx- and Black-centered narratives to more accurately represent the history and culture of the Americas.
+She also serves on multiple committees for the Smithsonian's American Women History Initiative.
+She's the author of the paper "Afro-Latinidad in the Smithsonian’s African American Museum Spaces" and the chapter "Identity as Profession: on Becoming an African American Panamanian Afro-Latina Anthropologist Curator" in Pan African Spaces: Essays on Black Transnationalism.
+She's is passionate about Afro-Latinidad, her Omega Phi Beta sisterhood, social justice, radical love, the Duke Blue Devils and hoop earrings.

 "These are all tremendous honors, for which I'm enormously grateful.
 What means the most, though, is when just one person tells me sincerely that they had never cared about climate change before, or even thought it was real: but now, because of something they heard me say, they've changed their mind.
 That's what makes it all worthwhile."